High Tech High North County

 High Tech High North County, also known as HTHNC, is a charter school located in San Marcos, California.
 It is a part of the High Tech High organization.
 Opening in 2007, with its initial class consisting of 150 freshmen, the school has since expanded to more than 550 students.
-The sophomore, junior, and senior classes were added when the original freshman moved up.
+The sophomore, junior, and senior classes were added when the original freshmen moved up.
 It is one of only two High Tech High schools to be built from the ground up with the other being High Tech High Chula Vista.
 The school follows the same type of personalized, college preparatory, project-based learning characterized at other High Tech High schools.

 Curriculum

 All HTH students pursue a rigorous curriculum that provides the foundation for entry and success at the University of California and elsewhere, as well as success in the world of work.
 Schools articulate common expectations for learning that value 21st century skills, the integration of hands and minds, and the merging of academic disciplines.
 Assessment is performance-based: all students develop projects, solve problems, and present findings to community panels.
 All students are required to complete an academic internship, a substantial senior project, and a personal digital portfolio.